Swathi-Mutyapu/weather-data-streaming/README.md

 - It makes deployment **one-command simple** (no need to start each service manually)
 - It allows you to run a full microservice-style architecture **locally** with zero manual setup

-Without it, setting up Kafka + Zookeeper + Producer + Consumer + Postgres would be painful!

 ---